Sadiq-marcelo/Investigating-TMDB-movies-Dataset/README.md

 * What is the movies industry's most profitable year in the most recent decade?
 * What is the relationship between overall annual Profit and Budget in the movies industry for the most recent decade?
 * What is the relationship between overall annual Profit and Revenue in the movies industry for the most recent decade?
-* What are the most popular genres from year to year?
+* What are the most popular genres throughout the years?

 #### Why is the project important?
 The project covers each step of the data analysis process in a chronological order from data gathering, data assessment and cleaning, data exploration, data visualization to sharing findings to perform thorough analysis on the data in question.